-How do I find my true house value?
+How do I find out what’s my house worth?

 When deciding to sell a home, many homeowners’ first question is “What’s my house worth?”
 This is a question with a fluctuating answer.
 There are many factors that go into figuring out the right price to list your home.
-At the end of the day, your home’s value is what a buyer would be willing to pay for it – no more, no less.
+At the end of the day, the market value of a home is what a buyer would be willing to pay for it – no more, no less.

-To pinpoint that number, there are a few different strategies:
+To pinpoint the market value of your home there are a few different strategies:

 Get estimates from real estate agents

 When you are wondering ‘What is the value of my home?’ it is best to turn to your local realtors.
 Your local realtors know the market better than anyone, and have access to a wider range of data than you do, so don’t hesitate to ask!
 Agents can pull a comparative market analysis, or a CMA, for their clients without even leaving their office.
 It is beneficial to get a few quotes, so call around and get a couple different CMAs.

 SetSchedule CEO Roy Dekel recommends bringing in three agents, each from a different brokerage, and asking them “What’s my house worth?
 What price point would you list my house at?”
 Keep in mind that different agents will approach the pricing differently – some may inflate the price in hopes of netting a bigger commission, while others may be more competitive with the price in hopes to sell faster.
 Getting a variety of answers will give you a more well-rounded view of your home’s value.

 By getting opinions from three different realtors, you can then take the average of the three numbers, and use it as a starting point.